ggoldin1/astro_physics_simulation/README.md

 This code simulates the atmospheric entry of a meteor and models its brightness over time.
-Here's what it does:
 Main Purpose
 The program calculates how a meteor's physical properties (velocity, mass, height) change as it burns up in Earth's atmosphere, and tracks the resulting light intensity to create what's called an "F-Curve" - a plot showing how bright the meteor appears over time.
 Key Physics Modeled